Drug-Impaired Driving is driving under the influence of any prescription, over the counter or illegal drug (1).

 The problem of driving under the influence of drugs:

-- In 2016, drugs were present in 43.6% of fatally-injured drivers with a known test result which was more than alcohol (2).
+- Between 2019 and 2021, drugs were present in 45% of fatally injured drivers with a known test result, which was more than alcohol (1).

 - There are hundreds of different types of drugs.